camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 #### Review a running process application

-TODO explain Zeebe SimpleMonitor etc. for reviewing running process
+In case you deployed your processes or process application to a review environment, you can share it with your peers for an interactive review.
+If you deployed a full cluster including Operate and Tasklist, you can run the process with these tools as you would do in production, providing a review experience close to the final experience.
+Use the Operate and Tasklist APIs to integrate the preview environment into your existing custom applications, and deploy them together in the review environment.

+In case you use an embedded Zeebe engine, or want to provide a lightweight, focused review experience, you can use Zeebe SimpleMonitor, which is a community-maintained Web App similar to the Play mode in Web Modeler.
+Deploying Zeebe SimpleMonitor is easy, and allows for thorough process testing and review.

 ### Publish stage

 Push approved changes to staging or production by deploying them to the respective clusters.
 You can use the `zbctl` CLI to deploy via your pipeline, which works both for a SaaS or self-managed cluster.
-Deployments work slightly different on SaaS and Self-Managed, since there are dfferences in the cluster connection.
+Deployments work slightly different on SaaS and Self-Managed, since there are differences in the cluster connection.
 Read more about deployments [here](/apis-tools/working-with-apis-tools.md#deploy-processes-start-process-instances-and-more-using-zeebe-client-libraries).

-TODO

-#### Define resource permissions
+#### Define resource authorizations

-In case you have [resource permissions](TODO) enabled on your cluster, you have to assign these permissions via the pipeline in order to make the process accessible to the right people in your organization, or to update these permissions.
+In case you have [resource authorizations](/self-managed/concepts/access-control/resource-authorizations.md) enabled on your cluster (using the `RESOURCE_PERMISSIONS_ENABLED` [feature flag](/self-managed/identity/deployment/configuration-variables.md#feature-flags)), you have to assign these authorizations via the pipeline in order to make the process accessible to the right people in your organization, or to update these authorizations.

-Use the Identity API to create and update these permissions.
-TODO TODO
+Use the Identity API to create and update these authorizations.

 ##### Monitoring and error handling

 As with any CI/CD integration, it's crucial to set up monitoring and error handling mechanisms.
 These can include:

 - Monitoring the CI/CD pipeline execution for errors and failures.
-- Use Operate
+- Use Operate to catch incidents and send alerts to the pipeline in the test stage.
-- Sending notifications or alerts in case of deployment issues.
+- Sending notifications or alerts in case of deployment issues in both the build and publish stages.
 - Implementing rollback mechanisms in case a faulty BPMN diagram gets deployed.

 ## FAQ (Frequently Asked Questions)